bjaan/roland-juno-g-display-replacement/README.md

 ### 3.7.
 Strip the new display

-The display is stuck with double-sided tape to the red board
+The display is stuck with double-sided tape to red board

 1. At the back disconnect the flat cable from the connector (you need to slide out the black part first to open de connector)